schlae/comix-35/README.md

 I have not included part numbers for the 0.1" headers which usually come as a long strip that you break into the appropriately-sized sections.

 Most other components may be safely substituted.
-The one exception is U4 which must be a 74HC04 in order for the oscillators to operate.
+U4 is a little tricky.
+It should be a 74HCU04 in order for the oscillators to operate, but in a pinch, a 74HC04 will also work.
+A 74LS04 or a part from another logic family will not work.

 ## Assembly notes
 Since the standard COMX-35 ROM configures the CDP1869 to use extra-tall